March Gardening Tips + To-Dos: How to Grow Your Dream Garden in 2023

-March can be a hard time to garden.
-The longer days fool me into thinking that spring has arrived.
+March can be a hard time to garden because the longer days fool me into thinking that spring has arrived.

-Even though my soil is starting to warm up, March is our snowiest month, and gale-force winds can make being outside disappointing at best and irritating at worst.
+Even though the ground is starting to warm up, March is our snowiest month, and gale-force winds can make being outside disappointing at best and irritating at worst.

 Not sure what you need to do this month?

-Here’s a complete list of what to do in the garden in March.
+Here’s a complete list of what to do in your garden in March.

 - Prepare your garden soil if it’s dry enough to work.
-Dig in compost and other amendments when your soil can be worked – but not when it’s too wet to be worked.
+Dig in compost and other amendments when your soil can be worked.

-How do you know when it’s safe to work the soil?
-When a ball of soil crumbles easily after being squeezed together in your hand, it is dry enough to be safely worked.
+- How do you know when it’s safe to work the soil?
+When a ball of soil crumbles easily after being squeezed together in your hand, it’s dry enough.

 Soil testing tools and kits:

-- Water evergreens growing near your house’s foundation if the soil is dry.
+- Water evergreens growing near your house’s foundation if the ground is dry.

-- Trim dead or damaged branches from trees, shrubs, and roses.
+- Prune dead or damaged branches from trees, shrubs, and roses.

-- If you’ve had a mild winter, look for hosta shoots poking up through the soil.
+- If you’ve had a mild winter, look for hosta shoots poking up their heads.
 Dig up clumps that need to be divided, split them apart, and replant them.
 Water generously.

 - Begin a new compost pile –if you don’t already have a pile going.